bufbuild/buf-examples/cli/linting/README.md

 # Linting quickstart

-This folder contains example code for the Buf CLI's [linting quickstart][docs].
+This directory contains example code for the Buf CLI's [linting quickstart][docs].
 It walks through the key tasks for using linting to maintain code quality and consistency in your projects:

 1. Running `lint`